 The Delta Center encourages Corpsmembers to be active in many volunteer and recreational events in the community, such as setting up booths at local festivals and participating in local parades, Earth Day activities, the San Joaquin Asparagus Festival, Coastal Cleanup days and more.

 An active Corpsmember Advisory Board (CAB) works with residential staff to plan and manage the monthly recreation schedule for Corpsmembers.
-The CAB is responsible for the supervision of the gym, TV room with a billiard table, the center store, vegetable garden, the recycling program, and selecting weekend volunteer events.
+The CAB is responsible for the supervision of the gym, TV room with a billiard table, the center snack shack, vegetable garden, the recycling program, and selecting weekend volunteer events.

 During their days off, Corpsmembers can visit the downtown Stockton marina, the Haggin Museum and the historic Bob Hope Theater, among other notable destinations in San Joaquin County.
 Only an hour away from the Capital in Sacramento, Corpsmembers are also just 90 minutes from the San Francisco Bay Area.